wp-plugins/flyzoo/readme.txt

 Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

 Start your 14-day free trial now!

 Need more time to test it?
 Don't worry, open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.

 ####Chat Features####

 * **Cloud based, fast and reliable**: Built to ensure a fast message delivery without overloading your server

-* **Single Sign On**: users can automatically join the chat using their existing WordPress accounts
+* **Single Sign On**: users can enjoy the chat using their existing WordPress accounts

-* **Group Chat**: full featured chat rooms with avatars, emoji, moderation, image and video preview, file sharing and more...
+* **Group Chat**: create multiple, full featured chat rooms with avatars, emoji, moderation, image and video preview, file sharing and more...

 * **Embeddable Chat**: embed group chats into your layout pages to improve the user experience (PRO Plan)

-* **Private Chat**: users can interact in multiple private chat conversations
+* **Private Chat**: users can have multiple private chat conversations at the same time

 * **File sharing**